mrbusche/backseatfan.com/_posts/2010-09-05-dan-hampton-vikings-should-hit-new-orleans-like-katrina.md

   </p>

   <p>
-    Hampton said, &#8220;If you watched that playoff game last year, the Vikings need to go down and hit that town like Katrina.&#8221; He put some extra emphasis on Katrina so it's hard to believe he was trying to say anything other than the obvious.
+    Hampton said, "If you watched that playoff game last year, the Vikings need to go down and hit that town like Katrina."
+He put some extra emphasis on Katrina so it's hard to believe he was trying to say anything other than the obvious.
 If Hampton is invited back to next week's show I hope he opens it with an apology.<br />
   </p>
 </div>